babbadeckl/ABE-RestAPI/README.md

 * Ciphertext-Policy ABE: `gen_attribute_keys?scheme=cp&attribute=Doctor|Floor=2`

 #### Encryption
-Encrypts a specified plaintext with under certain key.
+Encrypts a specified plaintext with a certain key.
 For KP-ABE this key can be just a list of attributes separated by a \``|`\`.
 For CP-ABE it can also be a Policy Tree including boolean formulas.

 ```
 /encrypt